mxbossard/amipo-infra/README.md

 ### Detailed setup on debian like system (not up to date)
 _Download virtualbox from https://download.virtualbox.org/virtualbox/_
 Currently we use the 5.2.22 version.
+You need to carefully select the binary which correspond to your OS (Ubuntu, Debian, CentOS, ...).

 Install virtualbox with dpkg like this (on debian like system) :
 `sudo dpkg -i DEB_FILE_I_JUST_DOWNLOADED`